wbailey/kata/README.md

 ## Kata ##

 A kata is defined as an exercise in programming which helps hone your skills through practice and repetition.
-Authoring katas has typically been done in web pages that do not help administer the test.
-This gem provides a DSL to author the kata such that when it is run it will also administer a test and provide a final report on how much time it took to implement each requirement that makes up the kata.
+Authoring katas is done in blogs with no real way of testing yourself for improvement.
+This gem provides a DSL to author the kata and administer it as a test providing feedback for evaluation.

 ### Writing a Kata ###